titusfx/brainwaves/README.md

 $ python emotiv.py
 ```

-11) If there are any dependencies that need to be installed used the "pip" command.
+11) If there are any dependencies ( in my case where pycrypto, bottle, gevent)
+ that need to be installed used the "pip" command.

 ```
 $ sudo pip install [missing dependency goes here]